 Business Improvement Area:

 The BIA General Manager plays a key role in creating and supporting a vibrant, diverse, and sustainable commercial corridor for the Old East Village.
 Reporting to the BIA Board, the BIA GM assists business owners with marketing, grants/permits, accessing supports and resources, planning events and programs to engage the community and attract visitors to the business area.
-Working closely with the public, local government and community/business stakeholders, the GM serves as an adviser on city/community boards and committees on behalf of the BIA, works closely with the Board and staff to ensure effective and successful strategies to move the OEV BIA forward.
+This role will work closely with the public, local government and community/business stakeholders to realize the completion of the OEV CIP.
+The GM serves as an adviser on City/community boards and committees on behalf of the BIA, works closely with the Board and staff to ensure effective and successful strategies to move the OEVBIA forward.
 The role requires a sensitive yet strategic thinker with a strong conscience and the ability to be hands-on when required.
 The position requires an individual with proven community affairs experience, able to tackle projects, and establish and maintain stakeholder relationships.
 The GM is keenly aware of the business area’s needs and challenges and works to ensure the success of the area’s business development and community outreach.
 This position is predominantly expected to work from the office however there are opportunities for remote work.

 Responsibilities of the BIA General Manager:

 Advocate for the business, property owners and art community of the BIA to all levels of government, external agencies, Londoners and other and emerging stakeholders such as property developers and corporate interests.